karimelhoshy/JobMarketProject/README.md

 Standardized Job Title: Standardized job title. <br>
 Job Area: The area of the job (e.g., Data Science).

-## Key Analyses
-1. **Skill Demand Analysis**: Identified the most in-demand skills across job postings.
-2. **Industry and Job Openings**: Identified the industries with the most job openings.

 ## Tools and Technologies
 - **Databricks**: For data processing and warehousing.
 - **AWS S3**: For data storage.